 The Swiss Biotech company NBE Therapeutics, is an internationally recognized leader in the development of antibody-based therapeutics with a focus on next-generation Antibody Drug Conjugate (ADCs) products for the treatment of cancer.
 NBE therapeutics has kindly provided us with two of their anti-cancer ADCs and helped us in the set-up of a comparative qualitative experiment of efficacy on cancer cells.
 A mouse breast cancer cell line has been used and the appropriate unspecific isotype control included as reference.

 The 3D Cell Explorer was used for long-time live cell imaging of the cell samples (up to approximately 60 hours of continuous imaging).

-While the cells treated with the control ADC divided undisturbedly for almost 60 hours (Figure 1, left), treated cells were dead 34h 30 after treatment with the tumor-selective ADC (Figure 1, right).
+While the cells treated with the control ADC divided undisturbedly for almost 60 hours (Figure 1, left), cells treated with the first ADC specific for target 1 were dead 34h 30 after treatment with the tumor-selective ADC (Top video, right).
 Moreover, increased endocytosis can be specifically observed prior to death in the presence of the tumor-selective ADC.

 Endocytosis is a very dynamic process implying fine membrane modifications that are detectable with the 3D Cell Explorer like with no other microscope.
 To know more about endocytosis, check our post about it!

 A very similar output was observed when cells were treated with the control or with the second ADC directed against an alternative target (Bottom video) but no increased endocytosis was observed in this case.

 Find out more about targeted cancer therapy in our dedicated blogpost: https://nanolive.ch/adc-trigger-nbe-therapeutics/.

 Morphological profiling of cell organelles

 Morphological profiling of cell organelles on live cells